jacksonntag/data-science/library/get_to_know_your_industry_online/content.md

 ## Overview and Purpose

 We know how excited you are to begin moving toward your new career!
-In this checkpoint, we’ll explore the broad scope of the tech community, introduce you to tech-specific websites and resources, highlight the types of roles that exist in Data Science, touch on the job market, and pinpoint some of the best ways to proactively engage with the technical landscape.
+In this checkpoint, we’ll explore the broad scope of the tech community, introduce you to tech-specific websites and resources, highlight the types of roles that exist in data science, touch on the job market, and pinpoint some of the best ways to proactively engage with the technical landscape.

 ## Objectives